chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Finally, I mentored three junior developers and established a standard code review process that significantly improved our team's code quality.

+> Can you tell me more about Toyou Feiji Electronics?

+Toyou Feiji Electronics is a tech company specializing in storage solutions.
+We primarily serve enterprise clients and government organizations, providing storage infrastructure including both hardware and software.
+Our services include data storage and management.

 ### Blitz Interactive

 > What were your key contributions at Blitz Interactive?